5 Most Common Types of Headaches

-At Westcoast SCI, we have two headache and concussion experts at both our Vancouver and Port Coquitlam locations.
+At Westcoast SCI, we have headache and concussion experts at our Port Coquitlam location.
 Our team of physiotherapists can help identify the type of headache you are suffering from and determine the underlying cause.
 Physiotherapists can treat cervicogenic headaches and other headaches by improving cervical mobility and strengthening deep muscles of the neck.
 Physiotherapists can also perform trigger point release, acupuncture and massage to help treat headache symptoms.

 Physiotherapy Treatment of Headaches May Include:

 Gentle manipulation of the cervical spine

 Massage and trigger point release

 Work station assessment